Geo-AID Logo

 Geo-AID is capable of performing some implicit conversions:

-• Unknown-unit scalars (usually literals) can be converted into a scalar with a distance unit.
+• Unknown-unit numbers (usually literals) can be converted into a number with a distance unit.

 • A point collection consisting of two points can be converted into a line or the distance between the two points, depending on the context.